KGB (video game)

 KGB is a video game released for the Amiga and IBM PC compatibles in 1992.
 Set in the decadent final days of the Soviet Union, KGB is considered to be quite difficult, even for experienced gamers, since it relies on a real time clock and correct/wrong answers which can end the game immediately or after an event needed to be triggered; also, players may make errors which they will notice only hours later in-game.
 The game engine, graphics and interface have plenty of similarities with Cryo's Dune.

 KGB was also released on CD under the title Conspiracy, which included clips of Rukov's father played by Donald Sutherland giving advice.
 In the CD version, all references to "KGB" within the game and manual were changed to "Conspiracy".

 Plot

 The game is set in the summer of 1991.
 The protagonist, Captain Maksim Mikahilovich Rukov, recently transferred to the Department P from the GRU after three years' duty, is ordered to investigate possible corruption inside the KGB after a former agent turned private eye was found murdered.
-However, as the plot progresses, Rukov finds himself investigating a political plot of dangerous proportions.
+Rukov finds himself investigating a party hardliner anti-perestroika plot that threatens the life of General Secretary Mikhail Gorbachev.